-Relationship & Health Education (Primary RHE curriculum) and Sex, Relationship & Health Education (Secondary SRHE curriculum) (including PHSE), and Religious Education lessons will provide opportunities for pupils to discuss and debate a range of subjects.
-These include for primary children, aspects such as, caring and respectful relationships, online relationships, emotional and mental well-being, and physical health and fitness.
-Secondary schools will in addition study about intimate and sexual relationships, including sexual health.
-All pupils will be taught about safeguarding, including online safety and how to keep themselves safe in a range of situations.
-Safeguarding is also taught across many other aspects of the school formal and informal curriculum, e.g. IT lessons and assemblies.
+The academy's PSHE Curriculum will include aspects of safeguarding within it.
+This curriculum alongside other activities, including visits by external agencies, will provide opportunities for pupilsto discuss and debate a range of subjects.
+All pupils will be taught aboutsafeguarding, including online safety and how to keep themselves safe in a range of situations.
+Safeguarding is also taught across many other aspectsof the school's formal and informal curriculum, e.g. computing lessons, and assemblies.